blockfreight/go-bftx/README.md

 ```

 ## GitHub Cloning
-To install **blockfreight-alpha**, there are two ways to install Blockfreight Go App.
+To install **blockfreight-alpha**, there are two ways to install Blockfreight™ Node.

 ### Git Clone